ascholerChemeketa/cs160Reader/_sources/ImpactsOfComputing/AnalyzingImpacts.rst

     * What harm is there to people excluded from using the technology?
     * What harm is there to society?
-    * If you are describing a bug, unintended harmful side effect, or intentional misuse of technology, this is where to get into to the nature and extent of the harm.
+    * If you are describing a bug, unintended harmful side effect, or intentional misuse of technology, this is where to get into the nature and extent of the harm.
     * Even for a technology you want everybody to accept, “nobody is harmed” is not an adequate analysis.
 Think creatively about consequences that you